Yolanda Be Cool

 Yolanda Be Cool have played after Pitbull and Justin Martin, Flo Rida and Jesse Rose.
-They probably have Chuckie's latest bootleg, but they also likely have every song Jamie Jones played last night at their favourite Ibizan club, DC10.
-Their songs are in Britney's and Switch's playlists.
+They probably have Chuckie’s latest bootleg, but they also likely have every song Jamie Jones played last night at their favourite Ibizan club, DC10.
+Their songs are in Britney’s playlists, and Switch’s.

-Out at the end of November 2012 on their home label "Sweat It Out", with a slate of international label releases to follow, their album is a showcase of their love for diversity and juxtaposition, inclusion and craziness, it features knowns and unknowns, ranges from 70 to 128 BPM and, as they like to say, it's for everyone from ladies to mentalmen!
+Out in the USA in June on Steve Aioki’s revered Dim Mak imprint, their album is a showcase of their love for diversity and juxtaposition, inclusion and craziness, it features knowns and unknowns,it ranges from 70 bpms to 128, and as they like to say, it’s for everyone, from ladies, to mentalmen.

 With over a decade of Djing under their belts, and musical influences that extend far beyond their native Sydney, from old school hip hop, to Chicago house, to techno to pretty much everything in between.
 Bondi beach locals at heart, tho they have spent more time living in Berlin and Ibiza these past years, when they are not in the studio or playing at the biggest clubs and festivals in the world, you’ll find them at the beach catching waves.

 But with the album’s imminent US drop, festival appearances at Ultra Miami 2013 and many others, who knows what could be in store next for these mentalmen?